 To remove the risk in using these new materials and technology, Keltbray Piling needed to provide the assurances required for market acceptance.
 HIPER Pile are connected to Converge's patented wireless 'smart site' sensing networks providing live data capture.
 This gives the site teams improved monitoring of concrete strength gain and pile behaviour under load.
 It also gives future designers confidence that the piles have performed as expected and so can be reused in new developments.

-HIPER Pile provides a competitive engineering solution and enable the client to consider otherwise unachievable alternatives such as shorter, more efficient piles.
+HIPER Pile provides a competitive engineering solution and enables the client to consider otherwise unachievable alternatives such as shorter, more efficient piles.
 This means structures can be supported on fewer or reduced diameter HIPER Piles, cutting material usage and cost by up to 70%.

 HIPER Pile can be constructed using Cemfree, a material developed by DB Group.
 Cemfree is an ultra-low-carbon, cement-free alternative to concrete.
 Field trials have shown that Cemfree can save as much as 80% of the carbon emissions involved in its manufacture, transport and use in construction.